Ircama/osm-carto-tutorials/pages/_includes/install-mapnik.md

     python -c "import mapnik;print mapnik.__file__"

-It should return the path to the python bindings.
+It should return the path to the python bindings (e.g., `/usr/lib/python2.7/dist-packages/mapnik/__init__.pyc`).
 If python replies without errors, then Mapnik library was found by Python.